 The views in this paper are solely the responsibility of the authors and should not be interpreted as reflecting the views of the Federal Reserve Bank of San Francisco or the Board of Governors of the Federal Reserve System.

-Quantitative Easing and Safe Asset Scarcity: Evidence from International Bond Safety Premia
+Quantitative Easing and the Supply of Safe Assets: Evidence from International Bond Safety Premia

 Jens H. E. Christensen[†]